mikaspar/CarND_Term3_Path_Planning/README.md

 The cost function has following components:
 1. It prefers to stay in the present lane, by adding 0.01 to the cost of all other lanes.
 2. It adds a weighted s-distance of each detected vehicle to the respective lane.
-3.It adds  a weighted velocity of each detected vehicle to the respective lane.
+3. It adds  a weighted velocity of each detected vehicle to the respective lane.

 The lane with minimal cost function is identified as the best lane.